Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Background

 Interest in adaptive control of therapy that takes resistance evolution into account has been on the rise in recent years (see, e.g.,~\cite{fischer2015value,newton2019nonlinear}) but these efforts have been restricted to simple models that are typically low dimensional and/or deterministic.
 The approach presented here provides a mechanism for determining and automating dosing in a responsive and robust way that can be generalized to arbitrarily heterogeneous cell populations exhibiting complex and realistic dynamics.
 Both single-drug and combination therapy control policies are developed in this context, and observations on population composition are supplied at discrete time intervals, as would be expected in a laboratory or clinical scenario.
 By extension, this work seeks to motivate efforts in the high-resolution tracking of cell-level drug resistance progression within an individual patient.
-From a control engineering perspective, the incorporation of model information into model-free learning presented here may be usefully transported and adapted to the control of other stochastic systems with an equations-based description for improved RL learning stability and convergence.
+From a control engineering perspective, the incorporation of model information into model-free learning presented here may be usefully transported and adapted to the control of other stochastic systems with an equations-based description for improved RL learning stability and convergence; this and insights into robustness for learning-based control engineering are discussed in Sec.~\ref{sec:controlinsights}.
 For reinforcement learning insights, a detailed analysis is included of policy features that were observed in training.